ufcg-lsd/iguassu/README.md

 ## What is Iguassu?
   Iguassu is a tool for monitoring and executing jobs in a multi-cloud environment federated by the [fogbow middleware](http://www.fogbowcloud.org).
 Iguassu allows the user to harness cloud resources without bothering about the details of the cloud infrastructure.

-  Iguassu has three main components:
+  Iguassu has two main components:
   - **Submission service**: The submission service is the daemon responsible for receiving job submission and monitoring requests and interacting with the **fogbow middleware** to execute the jobs in the federated cloud resources.
-The submission services runs a **REST** interface acessed by two clients: **Iguassu CLI** and **Iguassu Dashboard**.
+The submission services runs a **REST** interface accessed by one client: **Iguassu Dashboard**.
-  - **Iguassu Dashboard**: Dashboard is a web application that shows status information about the jobs controlled by a **submission service**.
+  - **Iguassu Dashboard**: Its a web application that shows status information about the jobs controlled by a **submission service**.
-  - **Iguassu CLI**: CLI is a bash script to easy interaction with the **submission service** in UNIX enviroments.
-It allows to submit jobs, retrieve status information about running jobs, and cancel them.

   This document describes how to install and configure the **Submission Service**.
 To install and configure **Iguassu Dashboard**, go to [its repository](https://github.com/ufcg-lsd/iguassu-dashboard).